alexm610/RPN_Calculator/readme.txt

 MAY 28, 2022
 	- I was wrong, although the stack pointer writes data to first position in RAM on start, upon reset it writes to second position.
 	- Tonight, I will focus on stack pointer sending data to correct position.
-	- Update: calculator no longer works.
+	- End of the night: calculator no longer works.
 Have renamed and added another write signal for the SP register.
 Shouldn't take long to restore basic functionality.
+	- Later in the day: starting up again, going to get reset behaviour to work again.
+This includes first writing zeros to the dummy register, THEN updating the SP
+	- Seems to work great now: upon reset button, dummy register has zero written to it, and stack pointer is set to zero as well.
+Upon enter button, data is written to the dummy register, and then to memory, and then SP is updated.
+Reset works after enter button has been pressed several times
+	- Have created an ALU module, not connected to anything yet though.